Cprime50/Dpj-Blog/exampleSite/content/blog/resolving-a-hugo-error-error-calling-concat-ressources-must-be-same-media-type.md

 "/modules/filecache/modules/pkg/mod/github.com/twbs/bootstrap@v5.3.0+incompatible/scss/_maps.scss:55:16
 {{< /highlight >}}

-At first glance, it might seem like a daunting issue to tackle, especially if you're not well-versed in Hugo's inner workings or SCSS.
-However, with some troubleshooting and a bit of patience, we were able to identify and fix the problem.

 ## Understanding the Error

-The error message essentially tells us that there is an issue with our boostrap version compatability.
+The error message essentially indicates a compatibility issue between our current Bootstrap version and the Hugo version we're using.

 ## Troubleshooting Steps

 To resolve this error, we took the following steps:

-### 1. Checking Bootstrap Version
+### 1. Verifying the Bootstrap Version

-We realized that the error occurred after a recent Hugo update.
+We noticed that the error surfaced after a recent Hugo update.
 This led us to suspect that the Bootstrap module we were using might not be compatible with the latest Hugo version.
-To confirm this, we checked the Bootstrap module's version.
+To confirm this suspicion, we checked the version of the Bootstrap module.

 ### 2. Downgrading the Bootstrap Module

-To fix the error, we decided to downgrade the Bootstrap module to a version that we knew was compatible with our Hugo setup.
-We used the following command to downgrade the module:
+To rectify the error, we decided to downgrade the Bootstrap module to a version that we knew was compatible with our Hugo setup.
+We executed the following command to downgrade the module:

-{{< highlight bash "linenos=table,hl_lines=8 15-17,linenostart=22" >}}
+{{< highlight bash >}}
 go get github.com/gohugoio/hugo-mod-bootstrap-scss/v5@v5.20200.20101
 {{< /highlight >}}

-This command fetches the specific version of the Bootstrap module that we wanted.
+This command fetches the specific version of the Bootstrap module that we needed.

 ### 4. Clearing Hugo's Cache